08 Jan Top 10 Cybersecurity Predictions and Statistics For 2023

-If it were measured as a country, then cybercrime — which is predicted to inflict damages totaling $6 trillion USD globally in 2021 — would be the world’s third-largest economy after the U.S. and China.
+If it were measured as a country, then cybercrime — which is predicted to inflict damages totaling $8 trillion USD globally in 2023 — would be the world’s third-largest economy after the U.S. and China.

-Cybersecurity Ventures expects global cybercrime costs to grow by 15 percent per year over the next five years, reaching $10.5 trillion USD annually by 2025, up from $3 trillion USD in 2015.
+Cybersecurity Ventures expects global cybercrime costs to grow by 15 percent per year over the next three years, reaching $10.5 trillion USD annually by 2025, up from $3 trillion USD in 2015.
 This represents the greatest transfer of economic wealth in history, risks the incentives for innovation and investment, is exponentially larger than the damage inflicted from natural disasters in a year, and will be more profitable than the global trade of all major illegal drugs combined.

 Cybercrime costs include damage and destruction of data, stolen money, lost productivity, theft of intellectual property, theft of personal and financial data, embezzlement, fraud, post-attack disruption to the normal course of business, forensic investigation, restoration and deletion of hacked data and systems, and reputational harm.

-2. Cybersecurity spending will exceed $1 trillion from 2017 to 2021.
+2. Global cybersecurity spending will exceed $1.75 trillion cumulatively from 2021-2025.

 Every IT position is also a cybersecurity position now.
 Every IT worker, every technology worker, needs to be involved with protecting and defending apps, data, devices, infrastructure and people.

-There will be 3.5 million unfilled cybersecurity jobs globally in 2021 — enough to fill 50 NFL stadiums — according to Cybersecurity Ventures.
+There will be 3.5 million unfilled cybersecurity jobs globally in 2023 — enough to fill 50 NFL stadiums — according to Cybersecurity Ventures.
 This is up from Cisco’s previous estimation of 1 million cybersecurity openings in 2014.

 Surging cybercrime will result in a similarly large number of unfilled positions over the next 5 years.